wp-plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.1.1 =
+*	Some bugs found and solved managing custom columns after 1.1.0 upgrade.
+*	If you have problems/bugs about custom headers, you should deactivate the plugin and then activate it and upload a CSV file with the correct headers again in order to solve some problems.

 = 1.1.0 =
 *	WordPress user profile default info is now saved correctly, the new fields are: "user_nicename", "user_url", "display_name", "nickname", "first_name", "last_name", "description", "jabber", "aim" and "yim"